Romans

 Perseverance

-Little or no assurance is one of the most substantial problems facing believers today.
-Gladly, our passage for study affirms assurance and therefore has much to say on the issue of perseverance.
+Little, or no assurance, is one of the most substantial problems facing believers today.
+Gladly, our passage for study affirms assurance and therefore has much to say on the issue of our perseverance in the Christian life.

-The prime lack of assurance in the Christian life is much more subtle.
+Yet, there exists in the Christian life a far more subtle lack of assurance.
 We are often not quite sure that we are truly acceptable to God, given that sin is constantly with us.
 We can easily doubt our salvation in the face of recurrent sin.
 Yet, when we understand the simple truth of the gift of "righteousness that is by faith from first to last", we can then identify with the confidence expressed by Paul in Romans 8:31-34.
 There is no force, no power, no circumstance, no person, no anything that can undermine, interfere, intervene, obstruct, destroy our relationship with God in Christ.
 Our standing in his sight is totally secure, because we stand perfect in Christ.
 There is nothing we can do to add to it, or to detract from it.
 Indwelling and habitual sin is no longer seen by God, and as for overcoming it, that's something he deals with.
 There is no circumstance or trouble that can separate us from the love of God in Christ.
 Not even death can take us out of his hand.

 Discussion